gtri/upstage/docs/source/user_guide/tutorials/interrupts.rst

 Getting the Process
 ===================

 If an actor is running a task network, you will need to get the current Task process to send an interrupt.
-Do that with the :py:meth:`upstage.actor.Actor.get_running_tasks` method.
+Do that with the :py:meth:`upstage_des.actor.Actor.get_running_tasks` method.

 .. code-block:: python